 The detailed requirements in each category allow the staff and council officers to assess the performance of both the chapters and the community.
 The AE program allows Fraternity & Sorority Life Staff and governing councils to celebrate chapters that are meeting and exceeding expectations, while also working with chapters that need additional support in reaching the expectations.

-Chapters will be categorized in each of the Achievement Expectation areas as “meets expectations”, “exceeds expectations”, “does not meet expectations”, “did not submit information”.
-Chapters that do not meet the expectations are referred to a Fraternity & Sorority Life staff member, who will then work with the chapter on improving their status for the following semester.
-Chapters may conditionally meet the expectations under a category if they have an approved “improvement plan” on file and are actively working to complete it.
+When launched, chapters were categorized in each of the Achievement Expectation areas as “meets expectations”, “exceeds expectations”, “does not meet expectations”, “did not submit information”.
+Chapters that did not meet the expectations are referred to a Fraternity & Sorority Life staff member, who then worked with the chapter on improving their status for the following semester.